developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/samples/simulscan/index.md

 ##Overview
-This sample application demonstrates how Simulscan APIs can be used to capture multiple types of data from forms, boxes and the like.
+This sample application demonstrates how Simulscan APIs can be used to capture multiple types of data from forms, labels, boxes etc.

 ##Prerequisites
 * A SimulScan-licensed device